APEX-AI/Docs/roadmap.md

-# APEX - Imagine the Future!
+# APEX - Roadmap

-There's no time like the present!
+This document contains the highest level overview for the next 18 months.

 ## Q2 - 2017